koujan/xxxx/README.md

 -----

 ### Structure
-The primary file is called master.tex, and contains the bare essential and the abstract to get an idea of the content at a glance.
+The primary file is called main.tex, and contains the bare essential and the abstract to get an idea of the content at a glance.
 The content is imported using include and input.
 Latex packages, acronyms, etc.. are called using input directly meanwhile the chapters (or sections) are called using include.
 If a chapter source requires from an external file, this is imported using input (in the further included chapter file).

 The document structure is as follows
 ```